docQodly/docs/docs/studio/pageLoaders/components/tabs.md

 import Column from '@site/src/components/Column'

-The **Tabs** component is a versatile UI element designed to organize components within a tabs system, providing an intuitive way to navigate through different sections of your webform.
+The **Tabs** component is a versatile UI element designed to organize components within a tabs system, providing an intuitive way to navigate through different sections of your Page.

 :::info